frarees/maya-cmake/README.markdown

 ## Current state

-This module currently works only for a Maya 2012 distribution installed on Mac OS X. It needs to be extensively expanded.
+This module should work for Maya 2010, 2011, 2012 and 2013 distribution installed on either Windows, Mac OS X or Linux systems.
+It needs to be extensively expanded.
 See *collaboration*.

 ## Collaboration